judoscale/judoscale-python/sample-apps/flask_sample/README.md

 # Flask Sample App

-This is a minimal Flask app to test the judoscale-python package.
+This is a minimal Flask app to test the judoscale package.

 ## Prerequisites